MarcinMM/Dungeon-Dweller/README.markdown

 An inverted roguelike (you play as the titular dweller of a dungeon, i.e. a monster) written in Flash with copious help from Flashpunk.
 Should be quite self-sufficient as long as you can compile AS3 already :)

-# TODO MVP 8/18
+# TODO MVP 8/21

-* Oops, forgot decor for level persistence.
-Also I might have to add MonsterGraphic copy to creatures - not sure how it's working now but I suspect it's because of memory location pointer weirdness (and non cleanup by AS3/Flex).
+* Implement some signals for combat processing so that I can get away from calling everything that has to be done whenever something happens (i.e. you or a monster gets hit).
 * Armor gen, [per this post.](http://codesquares.com/post/we_havent_blathered_about_design_in_a_while_armor_and_classes)
 * NPC goal management (IN PROGRESS - 50% goals, assuming pathing works)
+* Ranged combat.
-* PC design (races, perks), [per this post.](http://codesquares.com/post/we_havent_blathered_about_design_in_a_while_armor_and_classes)
+* Basic PC design (races, perks, graphic assignment), [per this post.](http://codesquares.com/post/we_havent_blathered_about_design_in_a_while_armor_and_classes)
+* Basic NPC design.
+Types, level occurrence, creature level implementation (stat improvement on XP gain), stat variation, a few special abilities.
 * Ability to layer transparent random tiles on top (north? y-1 anyway) of impassable tiles to create more convincing layered environments.
 * Diagonal movement.
 Do we really need this?